Women in Leadership

 Previous recipients of the Women in Leadership Executive Impact Award

-Barbara Turner, President and Chief Operating Officer of Ohio National Financial Services, the first woman and person of color to hold the position of president since the organization’s founding in 1909, and a true champion for the advancement of women leaders at her organization and in her community.
+Barbara Turner, President and CEO of Ohio National Financial Services, the first woman and person of color to hold the position of president since the organization’s founding in 1909, and a true champion for the advancement of women leaders at her organization and in her community.

 Nancy R. Corcoran-Davidoff, Executive Vice President, Chief Experience & Human Resources Officer at Hackensack Meridian Health, a dedicated trailblazer who leads through example by leading efforts to advance and support women at her organization, and beyond.